Image biomarker standardisation initiative

-Unlike the digital phantom, the radiomics phantom does require additional image processing, which is done according to the processing configurations described in Table \ref{list_summary_cases}.
+Unlike the digital phantom, the lung cancer CT image does require additional image processing, which is done according to the processing configurations described in Table \ref{list_summary_cases}.
 The following should be taken into account when calculating image features: \begin{itemize} \item Grey level co-occurrence matrices are symmetrical and calculated for (Chebyshev) distance $\delta=1$. \item Neighbouring grey level dependence and neighbourhood grey tone difference matrices are likewise calculated for (Chebyshev) distance $\delta=1$.
-Additionally, the neighbouring grey level dependence coarseness parameter $\alpha=0$. \item Intensity-based statistical features and their intensity histogram-based analogues will differ in value due to discretisation, in contrast to the same features for the digital phantom. \item Due to re-segmentation, the ROI morphological and intensity masks are not identical. \item Calculation of IVH feature: since by default CT contains definite and discrete intensities, no separate discretisation prior to the calculation of intensity-volume histogram features is required.
-This is the case for configurations A, B and D (i.e. \enquote{definite intensity units -- discrete case}).
-However, for configurations C and E, we re-discretise the ROI intensities prior to calculation of intensity-volume histogram features to provide better verification of processing algorithms.
-Configuration C simulates the \enquote{definite intensity units -- continuous case}, while configuration E simulates the \enquote{arbitrary intensity units} case where re-segmentation range is not used.
+Additionally, the neighbouring grey level dependence coarseness parameter $\alpha=0$. \item Intensity-based statistical features and their intensity histogram-based analogues will differ in value due to discretisation, in contrast to the same features for the digital phantom. \item Due to re-segmentation, the ROI morphological and intensity masks are not identical. \item Calculation of IVH feature: since by default CT contains calibrated and discrete intensities, no separate discretisation prior to the calculation of intensity-volume histogram features is required.
+This is the case for configurations A, B and D (i.e. \enquote{calibrated intensity units -- discrete case}).
+However, for configurations C and E, we re-discretise the ROI intensities prior to calculation of intensity-volume histogram features to allow for testing of of these methods.
+Configuration C simulates the \enquote{calibrated intensity units -- continuous case}, while configuration E simulates the \enquote{arbitrary intensity units} case where the re-segmentation range is not used.
 For details, please consult section \ref{sect_ivh}. \end{itemize}

 \begin{landscape}

 \end{landscape}